Hoshikara/LucidWave/README.txt

 - Depending on whether you play portrait or landscape, check background shaders, 'bg_p.fs' is for portrait, 'bg_l.fs' is for landscape, rename either one to 'bg.fs'

-- Change Appeal Card by choosing one from /textures/appeal cards and replacing the current one inside /textures/, make sure to rename to 'appeal_card.png', .psd template included to create your own
+- Change Appeal Card by choosing one from /textures/gameplay/user_panel/appeal cards and replacing the current one inside /textures/gameplay/user_panel, make sure to rename to 'appeal_card', .psd template included to create your own

 - If you want to use one background for every chart, place all desired background files inside /backgrounds/fallback and make sure 'fallback' is the only folder inside 'backgrounds'

-- Custom laser colors not supported, check 'optional' folder for available colors
+- Custom laser/track colors not supported, check this link for other available colors

 --------------------------------------------------------------------------------

 Changelog:

+January 11, 2020

+- New laser alert animations

+- New song transitions for portrait and landscape

+- New visualizer and banner animation

+- Moved optional laser/track colors to google drive to free up space

+- Current volforce is now displayed during track select

+- Added stereoscopic effect to various texts

+- Added transparency to portrait and landscape banners

+- Added option in 'Skin Settings' to turn off passing effect

+- Slight visual adjustments made to:
+    Critical hit text
+    Score numbers
+    Score difference
+    FX hit animation
+    Laser width, exit, and entry textures
+    Console texture
+    Track texture
+    Rotating text animations for holds and lasers

+- Fixed a bug where notes were invisible

+- Organized 'textures' folder

 December 31, 2019